Lesbos: Tourism

 In April 2022, the Greek government announced a dedication of €2 million in restoring tourism in Lesbos and four other islands.
 In October 2022, it was announced that Lesbos would return to the cruise ship industry.
 Konstantinos Moutzouris, the governor of the North Aegean Region, which Lesbos is under, explained that the region's administration will run a study "in order to develop cruise tourism on the island."
 The deputy governor of tourism, Nikolaos Nyktas, believed that the cruise industry "suits the island and its culture", while the head of development for the project, Ioannis Bras, said that the island could "offer a lot to the cruise market".

 In English and most other European languages, including Greek, the term lesbian is commonly used to refer to homosexual women.
 This use of the term derives from the poems of Sappho, who was born in Lesbos and who wrote with powerful emotional content directed toward other women.
 Due to this association, the town of Eresos, her birthplace, is visited frequently by LGBTQ tourists.

+As of May 2027, Jet2 Airline will be flying from London Gatwick Airport directly to Lesbos Aiport, with the new route to form part of Jet2's expansion of its Greek destinations.

+Land transport

+There are two national roads in Lesbos: the EO36, a cross-island road from Mytilene to Kalloni; and the EO73, an east coast road from Thermi to Kratigos via Mytilene.
+The island is also served by 20 of 28 numbered provincial roads (the other eight being in Lemnos), created in 1956 while Lesbos was a prefecture: Eresos is accessible by provincial roads 14 or 15, via the EO36 from Kalloni.